 Before we dive into what cava is, let’s talk about what the word “cava” actually means.

-Cava is the Catalan word for “cellar.”
+It’s a bit simpler than you may expect.
+“Cava” is just a Catalan word for “cave” or “cellar.”
 And while it may not sound fancy, this Spanish sparkling wine has become the go-to drink for celebrations across Spain and around the world.

-Winemakers in the northeastern Mediterranean region of Catalonia began making cava over 200 years ago after the invention of corks allowed for the bubbles to be safely contained within the bottle.
+Spain has a long history of winemaking, but cava is a relative newcomer to the viticultural scene.
+Winemakers in Spain’s northeastern Mediterranean region of Catalonia only began making it around 200 years ago after the invention of corks allowed for bottles to safely contain the bubbles inside.

-Spain’s cava industry exploded in the late 1800s after the root-destroying plague phylloxera destroyed much of France’s Champagne-making capabilities.
+Spain’s sparkling wine industry exploded in the late 1800s after the root-destroying plague phylloxera destroyed much of France’s Champagne-making capabilities.
 In the 150 years since, cava has never looked back.
-Today, Spain produces nearly a quarter billion bottles of the festive bubbly per year.
+Spain produced nearly 250 million bottles of cava in 2018!

 How Cava Is Made

 Cava starts out like most Spanish wines: in giant stainless steel vats full of freshly-squeezed grape juice.
-Each type of mosto, or grape juice, undergoes one fermentation in these large vats, where natural sugars are converted into alcohol.
+Each type of mosto, or grape juice, undergoes one fermentation in these large vats, where natural sugars convert into alcohol.

 After this initial fermentation, the wine is strategically mixed, with each winemaker creating their specific blend.
-The mixed wine is then poured into cava bottles and capped with a bottle cap, much like those found on beer bottles.
+They then bottle the mixed wine and cap it with a bottle cap, much like those found on beer bottles.

 Winemakers add just the right amount of sugar and yeast into the bottle depending on how long they plan to age it.
-Then it is left to undergo a second fermentation.
+The wine then undergoes a second fermentation inside the bottle.
 This is where the bubbles come in.